NorthernWidget-Skunkworks/Project-Walrus/README.md

 Using an AVR ISP, upload the proper firmware programs from the ["Firmware" directory](Firmware) in this repository using the Arduino software:
 * Large form factor PTH board
   * I2C mode: No firmware required.
 Library communicates directly with sensors via their built-in I2C addresses.
+Burn bootloader to device, but do not upload any code (This is to prevent I2C master conflicts).
   * RS-485 mode: [Longbow_2BA_0x6B](Firmware/Longbow_2BA_0x6B)
 * Small form factor hard-mount board
-  * I2C mode: ***Firmware not yet built***
+  * I2C mode: ***Firmware not yet uploaded***
   * RS-485 mode: [Longbow_2BA_0x6B_HalfDuplex](Firmware/Longbow_2BA_0x6B_HalfDuplex)

 >> @bschulz1701: could you provide a link to the repo (is it TPDH lib) for "  * I2C mode: No firmware required.
 Library communicates directly with sensors via their built-in I2C addresses."